 The first course in a sequence of two physics courses for students in liberal arts, pre-med, pre-vet, pre-dental, pre-pharmacy and other students not majoring in the physical sciences, math or engineering.
-Topics include fundamentals of mechanics, Newton's laws of motion, energy, momentum, fluids, rotation and thermal physics.
+Topics include fundamentals of mechanics, Newton's laws of motion, energy, momentum, periodic motions, fluids, rotation and thermal physics.
 Applications and history are discussed.
 This course satisfies a general education requirement in Natural Science.
 (59.4 Lec.
 Hrs./39.6 Lab Hrs.)
-Prerequisite: MAT:073, or minimum math placement score based on college assessment or two years of high school algebra.
+Prerequisite: MAT:069 or MAT:073 or minimum math placement score based on college assessment or two years of high school algebra.
 Trigonometry or high school geometry recommended.